perticascatalin/Research/RelationalPROG/3_prob_form.md

 - social network
 - papers with citations

 **Nodes**: information encoded into an embedding (vector state).
-Eg. image, word, etc.
+Eg. image, word vectors, etc.

 **Edges**: relations between nodes.
 Can be of multiple types.

-**Output**: for each node it computes a state representing how it belongs to the overall graph.
+**Output**: for each node it computes a state representing how the sample belongs to the overall graph.

 |Example|Description|
 |:-----:|:---------:|